 Some students found that they couldn’t explain their thinking because they hadn’t actually completed part of the requirements, so they went back to their artwork to revise.
 This process of going back and forth between the art and the writing helped to increase the level of both products.
 It truly highlighted the parallels between the writing process and the artistic process.

-Now that our projects are complete, I am able to assess multiple standards in one place.
-I am not trying to assess every single aspect of the project, I am targeting my three specific focus skills.
+Now that our projects are complete, I am able to assess students work with multiple standards in one place.
+I am not trying to assess students work in every single aspect of the project, I am targeting my three specific focus skills.
 Three sections of writing show me if a student has understood the concept of theme and the artistic skills I was looking for them to explore.
-Once students have master those skills, we can build upon the in the next project.
+Once students have master those skills, we can build upon them in the next project.

 The Finished Product